devopsacademyau/academy/classes/04class/aws_iam_storage/README.md

 You can store and retrieve any amount of data, at any time, from anywhere on the web through a simple web service interface.

-You can write, read, and delete objects containing from zero to 5 TB of data.

 ## Main Use Cases
 There are four common usage patterns for Amazon S3:

 1. Store and distribute **static web content and media**.
 This content can be delivered directly from Amazon S3 because each object in S3 has a unique HTTP URL.

 2. Host entire **static websites**.
 Amazon S3 provides a low-cost, highly available, and highly scalable solution, including storage for static HTML files, images, videos, and client-side scripts in formats such as JavaScript.

 3. **Data store** for computation and large-scale analytics, such as financial transaction analysis and clickstream analytics.
 You can access your data from multiple computing nodes concurrently without being constrained by a single connection.

 4. **Backup and archiving** of critical data.

 ## Amazon S3 Concepts